ropensci/GSODR/README.md

 data provided by the US National Climatic Data Center (NCDC).
 Stations are individually checked for number of missing days to assure data quality, stations with too many missing observations are omitted.
-All units are converted to metric, e.g., feet to metres and Fahrenheit to Celsius.
+All units are converted to metric, e.g., inches to milimetres and Fahrenheit to Celsius.
 Output is saved as a Comma Separated Value (CSV) file or ESRI format shapefile summarizing each year by station, which includes vapor pressure and relative humidity variables calculated from existing data